microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/iso.md

   follows:
   - the root is updated to the LiveOS root file system image.
   - the LiveOS dracut parameters are appended.
-  - the MIC user-specified new parameters are appended.
+  - the user-specified new parameters are appended.
   - SELinux is disabled.
 - `/etc/fstab` is dropped from the rootfs as it typically conflicts with the overlay setup required by the LiveOS.